Before you begin

-Important: It has to be unique, no other HLS video on your website can use the same combination of Output Key Prefix and Master Playlist Name as otherwise the encrypted video might not play.
-So using generic Output Key Prefix such as "lesson-1/" or "video-1/" is not a good idea.
+Important: It has to be unique, no other HLS video on your website can use the same combination of Output Key Prefix and Master Playlist Name.
+Otherwise, the encrypted video might not play.
+Using generic Output Key Prefix, such as "lesson-1/" or "video-1/" is not a good idea.

 2.5.
 Also check Auto generate encryption key.